Care Leavers advice and information

 - The Single Homeless Service helps single people with low support needs into shared houses

 If we are satisfied that you are eligible, and do not have accommodation anywhere that you have a right to occupy, and can gain access to, we will try to help you resolve your homelessness.
 As a care leaver, we would decide if you are more vulnerable than an ordinary person, and may decide you are in a priority need group as a result.
-If this is the case, we will provide you with temporary accommodation, while we try and help you to find a more permanent solution.
+If this is the case, we will provide you with temporary accommodation, while we try help you find a more permanent solution.

 Was this web page helpful?